RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ---

 ### **Latest update**

+As of **February 17, 2026**  we have welcomed *800* open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).
+Over *68* contributors have already signed up for our [open source contribution leaderboard](https://gsoc.rocket.chat) and contributed 14 Merged PRs, 155 Open PRs, and 113 Issues!
+Our [2026 ideas list](https://github.com/RocketChat/google-summer-of-code/blob/main/google-summer-of-code-2026.md#-project-ideas) is now live and mentors (many returning former GSoC participants) are finalizing details of the projects.
+We are meeting everyone at a live tea time every Friday and just announced a live workshop on App creation that community members can participate in.
+Thanks to everyone for their interest and ethusiasm on open source.

 As of **January 27, 2026**  we have welcomed *638* open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).
 We have released an initial [2026 ideas list](https://github.com/RocketChat/google-summer-of-code/blob/main/google-summer-of-code-2026.md#-project-ideas) and are now talking with mentors (many returning former GSoC participants) on expanding the list with interesting projects   Thanks to everyone for their interest and ethusiasm on open source, and looking forward to meet everyone at our tea time on Fridays.

 As of **January 8, 2026**  we have welcomed *470* open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).
 We want to thank everyone for their interest and ethusiasm on open source, and looking forward to meet everyone at our tea time on Fridays.